MLSysOps/DataCI/README.md

 dataci init
 ```

-⚠️ This command will initialize the DataCI, you should run this command only once when installing.
+:warning: This command will initialize the DataCI, you should run this command only once when installing.

 Start DataCI server by: